-For a hair transplant to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient areas.
+For a hair transplant surgery to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient areas.

-To avoid needle-related pain, discomfort, and anxiety, you can receive a needle-free injection of local anaesthesia.
+But to overcome needle-related pain, discomfort, and anxiety, you can receive a needle-free injection of local anaesthesia.

 Overview Of Needle-Free Injection